OceanInternet/js-assessment-bdd/README.md

 skills.

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install [Node](https://nodejs.org/).
-Note that on Windows, there are some reports that you will need to restart after installing Node.

 You can clone or download this repo.
 Once you have done so, from the root directory of the repo, run:

     npm install
     npm start